 Summer is over, and fall is finally in the air!
 Or, if you live in the San Francisco Bay Area like I do, you know that fall is in the air somewhere.
 We don't exactly have seasons in our part of Northern California.
-Even without the crisp air and changing leaves of September and October that much of the rest of the country has, the autumn season in San Francisco always has a lot for families with kids to do.

-After living in the Bay Area for nearly two decades, my husband and I have experienced a lot of the region's fall activities with our kids, from pumpkin patches to apple picking to theme park Halloween events.
-Whether you're a local looking for a weekend staycation or a visitor to the Bay Area looking for a seasonally appropriate adventure, here are 15 fun fall activities for kids near San Francisco.
+After living in the Bay Area for nearly two decades, my husband and I have experienced a lot of the region's activities in the months of September, October, and November with our kids, from pumpkin patches to apple picking to theme park Halloween events.

 (*Bookmark this post and check back regularly, as local attractions release their fall activities at different times.
 I update this post multiple times each fall from August through October as new information becomes available.)